Introduction to Comic Book &; Graphic Novel Scriptwriting

 What stumbling blocks a writer can find in their way when moving from screen to sequential art storytelling.

-- Why scripting comics isn't 'easy' - why a comic of your screenplay won't sell your screenplay
+- Why scripting comics isn't 'easy' - and why a comic of your screenplay won't sell your screenplay

-- Comparison: Screenplay / Novel / Script
+- Comparison: Screenplay / Novel / Script, using an example

 - Comparison: Anthology / One-shot / Mini Series / Ongoing / Graphic Novel / Web Series